Simply-Static/simply-static/readme.txt

 * Fix: URLs containing the WP URL as a query param will rewrite the param with the new URL
 * Fix: Non-WP URLs in the Additional URLs section no longer cause Simply Static to hang
 * Fix: Zip creation will no longer throw errors when trying to process 0 byte files
+* Fix: Fixed an issue that could cause Simply Static to not remove all files when uninstalling
 * Fix: Additional errors will be caught and displayed when generating static files

 = 1.8.0, November 01, 2016 =